josephko91/git-101/README.md

 ## HPC

 Git should already be installed on the USC HPC.
-By default, an older version of Git be automatically loaded when you log in.
+By default, an older version of Git should be automatically loaded when you log in.

 Check the version:
 ```